-The mid-range performance of the DSR9BT is decent.
+The Audio-Technica DSR9BT's mid-range accuracy is decent.
 The response is very flat and well-balanced in mid-mid and high-mid.
 However, there is an 11dB dip in low-mid centered around 350Hz, which will make vocals and lead instruments noticeably thin-sounding.

-The DSR9BT have an excellent treble range.
+The Audio-Technica DSR9BT have very good treble accuracy.
 The response throughout the range is well-balanced and even, which results in accurate reproduction of high frequencies.
 However, not everyone experiences treble frequencies the same way, so your listening experience may differ.

-The soundstage of the ATH-DSR9BT is mediocre.
+The Audio-Technica ATH-DSR9BT's passive soundstage is sub-par.
 The PRTF graph shows a decent amount of pinna interaction, and it is also decently accurate.
-There is also a decent notch around the 10kHz, which helps bring the soundstage in front of the listeners head a bit.
+There's a decent notch around the 10kHz, helping to bring the soundstage in front of the listener's head.
 The soundstage will sound relatively large and spacious, but their closed-back design won’t be as open-sounding as open-back headphones.

-The DSR9BT are slightly leaky.
-The significant portion of their leakage is between 500Hz and 4kHz, which is a relatively broad range spread across the mid and treble ranges.
-This means their leakage sounds fuller than that of in-ears and earbuds, but not as full-bodied as that of open-back headphones.
+The Audio-Technica DSR9BT are slightly leaky.
+The significant portion of their leakage is between 500Hz and 4kHz, a relatively broad range spread across the mid and treble ranges.
 However, the overall level of the leakage is quite low; with the music at 100dB SPL, the leakage averages 39dB at 1 foot away and barely peaks at 50dB, which is lower than the noise floor of most offices.

-The integrated mic of the DSR9BT has poor recording quality.
+The Audio-Technica DSR9BT's integrated mic has poor recording quality.
 The LFE of 310Hz results in recorded or transmitted speech that is noticeably thin.
-The HFE of 1.3kHz suggests speech that lacks a lot of detail and presence.
-This result is worse than most Bluetooth headphones and will make speech recorded sound even more muffled.
+The HFE of 1.3kHz suggests speech that lacks detail and presence and sounds muffled.

 The integrated microphone has sub-par noise handling.
 In our SpNR test, it achieved a speech-to-noise ratio of about 9dB, indicating it's best suited for quiet environments.
 However, it will struggle to separate speech from ambient noise in even moderately loud situations.

-The DSR9BT have a good 16-hour battery life that will be more than enough for a typical workday of casual listening.
+The Audio-Technica DSR9BT have a good 16-hour continuous battery life, more than enough for a typical workday of casual listening.
 However, this amount is disappointing considering they take 5 hours to charge fully, which is noticeably longer than most over-ear headphones.
-On the upside, they enter a standby mode when idle for a few minutes, which saves battery life if you forget to turn them off.
+On the upside, they enter a standby mode when idle for a few minutes, saving battery life if you forget to turn them off.
 You can also use the headphones while they are charging, which is convenient.
 However, they don’t have a regular 1/8" audio cable, meaning you can’t use them passively.

-The DSR9BT are Bluetooth wireless headphones.
-They can only be connected to a single device at a time, but they remember the last 8 synced devices.
-On the upside, they support NFC for a quicker and easier pairing procedure, which is convenient since there is no way to manually enter pairing mode once you’re paired to a device.
+The Audio-Technica DSR9BT are Bluetooth wireless headphones.
+They can only connect to a single device at once, but they remember the last eight synced devices.
+On the upside, they support NFC for a quicker and easier pairing procedure.
+It's convenient since there's no way to manually enter pairing mode once you pair to a device.

-You can’t have audio over a 1/8" audio cable since these headphones don’t have a jack for it.
-However, you can get Hi-Res Audio with the USB cable on PC only.
+You can’t receive audio over a 1/8" audio cable since the Audio-Technica DSR9BT don’t have a jack for it.
+However, you can get hi-res audio with the USB cable on PCs.
 Unfortunately, this isn't compatible on consoles.
-Note that not every micro-USB-to-USB cables seem to be compatible with the port on the headphones.
+Note that not every micro-USB-to-USB cable seems to be compatible with the headphones' port.